-In addition to the Bank, the subsidiaries MPS Capital Services, MPS Leasing & Factoring and Banca Widiba are also under inspection.
+The entities of the Group inspected were: Banca Monte dei Paschi di Siena, MPS Capital Services, MPS Leasing & Factoring, Banca Widiba.

 The main objective of the OSI is to obtain an in-depth knowledge of the processes within the Corporate and Large SME portfolio and to assess the adequacy of the related classification / provisioning processes.
 The focus is on: